PygameIAV2021/maze/README.md

 ## Why did I choose to do that project?

-I decided to do a randonly generated labyrinth in order to learn the underlying algorithms.
-The algorithm used here is a [loop-erased random walk](https://en.wikipedia.org/wiki/Loop-erased_random_walk), more precise [wilsons algorithm](https://weblog.jamisbuck.org/2011/1/20/).
+I decided to do a randomly generated labyrinth in order to learn the underlying algorithms.
+The algorithm used here is a [loop-erased random walk](https://en.wikipedia.org/wiki/Loop-erased_random_walk), more precise [Wilson’s algorithm](https://weblog.jamisbuck.org/2011/1/20/).
 The created labyrinth get adjusted to the needs of the game.
-All important POI like player and enemy spawn are randomly choosen.
+All important POI like player and enemy spawn are randomly chosen.

 ## Used libraries